Cursed (2020 TV series)

-Cursed is an American fantasy drama streaming television series that premiered on Netflix on July 17, 2020.
-It is based on the illustrated novel of the same name by Frank Miller and Tom Wheeler.
-The set location of the series is the United Kingdom.
+Cursed is an American fantasy drama television series that premiered on Netflix on July 17, 2020.
+It is based on the 2019 graphic novel of the same name by Frank Miller and Tom Wheeler.
+It is a re-imagining of the Arthurian legend set in a fantasy version of medieval Great Britain and stars Katherine Langford as Nimue, the Lady of the Lake.
 In July 2021, the series was canceled after one season.

 Premise

 Cursed is described as "a re-imagining of the Arthurian legend, told through the eyes of Nimue, a young heroine with a mysterious gift who is destined to become the powerful (and tragic) Lady of the Lake.
 After her mother's death, she finds an unexpected partner in Arthur, a young mercenary, in a quest to find Merlin and deliver an ancient sword to him.
 Over the course of her journey, Nimue will become a symbol of courage and rebellion against the terrifying Red Paladins, and their complicit King Uther."
-In addition, Andreeva calls the show "a coming-of-age story whose themes are familiar to our own time: the obliteration of the natural world, religious terror, senseless war, and finding the courage to lead in the face of the impossible".
+The show is described as "a coming-of-age story whose themes are familiar to our own time: the obliteration of the natural world, religious terror, senseless war, and finding the courage to lead in the face of the impossible".